KrishRVH/word-frequency-counter/README.md

 ## API Reference

-The API is defined in `library/wordcount.h`.
+The API is defined in `wordcount.h`.

 ### Types